consensus-shipyard/mir/README.md

    (concretely the `multisigcollector`).

-To learn about the first complex system being built on Mir, have a look at [Trantor](https://hackmd.io/P59lk4hnSBKN5ki5OblSFg?view), a complex SMR syste being implemented using Mir.
+To learn about the first complex system being built on Mir, have a look at [Trantor](/pkg/trantor), a complex SMR system being implemented using Mir.

 ## Contributing